- How do I get a seat in the program?

 Is it possible to complete the program as a part-time student?

-The Veterinary Assisting Program may be completed on a part-time basis, however, be aware that program courses are not offered all semesters.
-As a result, it may take several semesters to complete the program on a part-time basis.
-In contrast, students enrolled in the Veterinary Technology Program must be enrolled on a full-time basis.
+The VETA certificate can be completed while attending part-time.
+Some program courses are not offered every semester; it may take several semesters to complete the program on a part-time basis.
+Students enrolled in the VETT degree must be enrolled on a full-time basis.

-Hybrid students are on a part-time course schedule, and are required to work a minimum of 20 hours per week under the supervision of a licensed veterinarian.
+The hybrid option is a part-time schedule and students are required to work a minimum of 20 hours per week under the supervision of a licensed veterinarian.

 How much does the program cost?